Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 Obama has done more for Gaddafi's popularity than anybody.

-Uh but uh now he's more popular than he's ever been.
+But now he's more popular than he's ever been.

-Gaddafi is going around Libya, uh he's got all these delirious carnival-like rallies, bands, horseback riders, even a camel dyed green.
+He's got all these delirious carnival-like rallies, bands, horseback riders, even a camel-dyed green.

 You know, that's how they know they have won.

-Uh as far as he's concerned, he's back and big time.
+As far as he's concerned, he's back and big time.

-So it doesn't look as if we're going to be having a victory parade in the God, it seems months now.
+So it doesn't look as if we're going to be having a victory parade in.

-Obama's Obama's war.
+Obama's war.

-It ain't uh it ain't going anywhere.
+It ain't going anywhere.

-Uh government imposes costs.
+Government imposes costs.

-Uh government there is no economy of scale.
+Government, there is no economy of scale.

 That doesn't work on government.

-The bigger government gets, the more wasteful, the more unproductive it gets, uh the more stupid it gets.
+The bigger government gets, the more wasteful, the more unproductive it gets, the more stupid it gets.

 The world will set America's debt limit.

-Uh and the world is already uh doing that.
+And the world is already doing that.

 And there's no evidence they want to do that.